lubaninondo/project3/README.md

    ## **Create/Add recipe**

-   Only registered users can create a recipe by clicking the new task button and fill the form
+   Only registered users can create a recipe by clicking the new task button and fill the form.
+If one tries to create a recipe without login in, the person will be refered to the login page.

    ## **Delete**

-   Only the creator of the recipe can delete it by clicking del in front of her recipe
+   Only the creator of the recipe can delete it by clicking del in front of her recipe.

-   ## **Edit Recipe**
+   ## **Edit/Update Recipe**

-   Only the creator of the recipe can edit it by clicking edit in front of her recipe and fill in the edit task form
+   Only the creator of the recipe can edit it by clicking edit in front of her recipe and fill in the edit task form.The user can then      submit the edited version

    ## **Read**

- Only registered users have access to view recipes created by them and other users
+ Only registered users have access to view recipes created by them and other users by clicking recipes

  The following features are yet to be implemented: